In this article, I will examine whether Strong Coin is a legitimate protocol.

 So the only way to solve this is to have the business model generate revenue.
 Which brings us back to the beginning: No one is interested in paying for full nodes.
 You can’t magic demand through tokenomics.

-So far, StrongBlock’s efforts to sell full nodes has failed.
+So far, StrongBlock’s efforts to sell full nodes have failed.
 They are apparently necessary for a robust blockchain but no one wants to pay for them.

 In the meantime they’ve explored alternative models of making money such as becoming a validator for other blockchains.
-But, to date, there are there are no major successes to speak of.
+But, to date, there are no major successes to speak of.